-Poliovirus: What is it and Why is it Being Found in the London Sewers?
+Poliovirus: What is it?
+Why Was It Found in London Sewers?

 According to several recent news articles, Poliovirus has been found in a higher-than-average number of London sewage samples, but what is it, why is it there and what can we do to be safe?